TheTrio/SlickPad/README.md

 <hr/>
 <h2>Download SlickPad</h2>
 <p>
 You can download SlickPad for free <a href="https://www.dropbox.com/s/u4jnudw2lpvw43m/SlickPadv2-9-3.rar?dl=0">here</a> It is a rar, and contains two files.
-Extract the rar to the Desktop and run the exe.
-Then install SlickPad.
-Please note that SlickPad is installed in ProgramFiles/TheTrio/SlickPad.
-Before worrying about it not installing, go and check that directory first.
-If not found, then open an issue on this Page
+You don't have to install SlickPad.
+Just double click the SlickPad executable, after extracting, and you are good to go.
 </p>
 <h2>The Thought</h2>
 <p>